emprius/emprius-app-frontend/README.md

 - Implement the next features
 - Remove the mocks and connect with the real backend
 - Debugging
-- Refactor providers and investigate new Riverpod auto generator
+- Refactor providers and investigate new Riverpod provider auto generator
 - Implement interfaces for repositories
 - Build a beautiful theme
 - Further coverage of Unit, Widget and Integration tests